aau-claaudia/sci-sw-dev-2021/README.md

 ### Output
 A CSV and a PDF file with the same base filename as the input file.

-# Requirements
- - A computer running Linux, preferably a Debian-based distribution like Ubuntu
- - python (2.7 or later)
- - R (4.0.2 or later) and the tidyverse package (https://tidyverse.org)

 # Example data
 The subfolder `data/` contains example data files from the European Court of Human Rights.
 The `example_output` contains example output files with `data/001-100865.json` file as input.